top of page

 Many women notice improvement within 4–6 weeks, with regular physio and home exercise programs.

-If you’re experiencing leaks, frequent urges, or poor sleep due to your bladder, book in to see us at Praxis Rehab Physiotherapy today.
-With warm, expert care and proven methods, our women’s pelvic floor physio, Sangeeta Sharda, is available at Belair clinic to support you.
+If you’re experiencing bladder leaks, frequent urges, or poor sleep due to your bladder, book in to see us at Praxis Rehab Physiotherapy today.
+With warm, expert care and proven methods, our women’s pelvic floor physio, Sangeeta Sharda, is available at Signal Health Tusmore clinic to support you.

 Comments